rook/rook/Documentation/ceph-upgrade.md

 The operator configuration variables have recently moved from the operator deployment to the `rook-ceph-operator-config` ConfigMap.
 The values in the operator deployment can still be set, but if the ConfigMap settings are applied, they will override the operator deployment settings.
+The ConfigMap must exist for the operator to work correctly, even if all configuration is supplied through the environment.

 ```console
 kubectl -n $ROOK_OPERATOR_NAMESPACE edit configmap rook-ceph-operator-config